zio/zio-http/docs/dsl/middleware.md

 * An aspect crosscuts the program's core concerns (**_for example logging code intertwined with core business logic_**),
 * Therefore, it can violate the principle of "separation of concerns" which tries to encapsulate unrelated functions. (**_Code duplication and maintenance nightmare_**)

-Or in short, aspect is a common concern required throughout the application, and its implementation could lead to repeated boilerplate code and in violation of the principle of separation of concerns.
+In short, aspect is a common concern required throughout the application, and its implementation could lead to repeated boilerplate code and violation of the principle of separation of concerns.

 There is a paradigm in the programming world called [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) that aims for modular handling of these common concerns in an application.

 Some examples of common "aspects" required throughout the application
 - logging,
 - timeouts (preventing long-running code)
-- retries (or handling flakiness for example while accessing third party APIs)
+- retries (or handling flakiness for example while accessing third-party APIs)
 - authenticating a user before using the REST resource (basic, or custom ones like OAuth / single sign-on, etc).

 This is where middleware comes to the rescue.
 Using middlewares we can compose out-of-the-box middlewares (or our custom middlewares) to address the above-mentioned concerns using ++ and @@ operators as shown below.

-#### Cleaned up code using middleware to address cross-cutting concerns like auth, request/response logging, etc.
+### The Solution: Middleware in ZIO-HTTP

-Observe, how we can address multiple cross-cutting concerns using neatly composed middlewares, in a single place.
+We cleaned up the code using middleware to address cross-cutting concerns such as authentication, request/response logging, and more.
+See how we can handle multiple cross-cutting concerns by neatly composing middlewares in a single place:

 ```scala mdoc:silent
 import zio._